rulamon/100-days-of-code/log.md

 ### Day 28: November 25, Sunday

 **Today's Progress**: Finished "diff two arrays" with better solution, in the end the hints gave me the best solution.
-Also found a first solution to destroyer.
+Also found a first solution to seek & destroy.
+addendum: reviewed and finished seek & destroy

 **Thoughts**: Skipped two days in a row since I felt tired and unable to concentrate.